wallt28/weather-app/README.md

 This is a basic web server application hosted on Flask that allows a user to retrieve the weather forecast for a particular city.

-## Usage

-1. Open your terminal and navigate to the directory where the app is located
-2. Run the command `flask run`
-3. Open your preferred web browser and navigate to `http://127.0.0.1:5000/`
-4. Enter the city name in the input field and click the "Check City" button
-5. The web server will retrieve the weather forecast from OpenWeatherMap API and send an HTML page containing the forecast back to the user.

 ## Installation

 To install and use this app: